oriolcolomefont/Master-Thesis/README.md

 ### Approach

-Our cognitively-based approach for learning embeddings focuses on using full-resolution data and preserving high-level musical information which unfolds in the time domain.
+Our cognitively-based approach for learning embeddings focuses on using full-resolution data and preserving high-level musical information that unfolds in the time domain.
 A key component in our methodology is the use of triplet networks, which provide an effective way of understanding and preserving the relative distances between different pieces of music.

 This model structure is integral to our work, allowing us to identify and maintain the nuanced relationships within our musical data.
 Drawing upon our domain expertise, we developed robust transformations to encode heuristic musical concepts that should remain constant.
 This novel approach aims to reconcile music and machine learning, enhancing machine listening models’ efficacy through deep learning and triplet networks.